 Parents will receive an email every time a donation is made.
 This can help you target which friends and family have yet to support so that you can send a reminder email, and it’s also a great way to keep track of your supporters to thank them.

 Reminder emails can be sent during the Reading Challenge with an update on how your child is doing which often reminds people who haven’t donated to do so.

 Finally, parents are welcome to support their own child, but to avoid any fundraising conflicts with BFS, we ask that parents not solicit other BFS parents for donations.

 For over 25 years, Horizons National has been providing summer learning and enrichment programs to low-income public school students, kindergarten through 8th grade, on campuses of independent schools.
 Today, there are 52 affiliates nationwide.

 In its 12th year of operation, Horizons at BFS is currently serving 135 children in grades K- 8 from Public Schools 307, 67 and 8, most of whom live in the Farragut, Ingersoll, and Whitman public housing communities.
 Horizons at BFS students receive a comprehensive academic and enrichment experience, which aims to prevent academic slide during the summer months and boost their love of learning.
 Learn more.

 History of the Horizons Reading Challenge

-Not only is the Horizons Reading Challenge a great way to support children in need, it is also a wonderful way to get children excited about reading.
-In addition, participation will provide a platform for concrete discussions with children about the Horizons program at BFS and the children it serves, as well as reinforce the aspect of service so central to the BFS mission.
-Hear what our original student participants have to say about the Reading Challenge.
+Not only is the Horizons Reading Challenge a great way to support children in need, it is a wonderful way to get children excited about reading.
+In addition, participation provides a platform for concrete discussions among BFS students about the Horizons mission and its impact on their public school peers; it also reinforces service learning and engagement, which is central to the BFS mission.